Acer macrophyllum: Uses

 Native Americans grew sprouts from the seeds for consumption, wove baskets from the inner bark, and used the leaves to cover food in cooking pits.
 They also carved the wood into dishes, utensils, and canoe paddles.

 Maple syrup has been made from the sap of bigleaf maple trees.
 While the sugar concentration is about the same as in Acer saccharum (sugar maple), the flavor is somewhat different.
 Interest in commercially producing syrup from bigleaf maple sap has been limited.
 Although not traditionally used for syrup production, it takes about 40 volumes of sap to produce 1 volume of maple syrup.

+The buds of the tree are also considered edible.
+They are often fried and made into fritters.

 Lumber

 The bigleaf maple is the only commercially important maple of the Pacific Coast region.

 The wood is primarily used in veneer production for furniture, but is also used in musical instrument production (including piano frames), interior paneling, and other hardwood products; the heartwood is light reddish-brown, fine-grained, moderately heavy, and fairly robust.
+It sometimes shows a quilted figure.

-In California, land managers do not highly value bigleaf maples, and they are often intentionally knocked over and left un-harvested during harvests for Douglas fir and redwood stands.
+In California, land managers do not highly value bigleaf maples, and they are often intentionally knocked over and left unharvested during harvests for Douglas fir and redwood stands.